Sujishri/EV-Data-Analysis-Tableau/README.md

 By developing this dashboard, the project seeks to:

-1.Understand Market Trends: Provide insights into the total number of electric vehicles, enabling stakeholders to gauge the market's size and growth.
++ Understand Market Trends:   Provide insights into the total number of electric vehicles, enabling stakeholders to gauge the market's size and growth.

-2.Evaluate Technological Progress: Track and analyze the average electric range of EVs to measure advancements in battery technology and vehicle efficiency.
++ Evaluate Technological Progress:   Track and analyze the average electric range of EVs to measure advancements in battery technology and vehicle efficiency.

-3.Compare BEVs and PHEVs: Help stakeholders understand the relative market shares of BEVs and PHEVs, offering insight into the dominance of different EV technologies.
++ Compare BEVs and PHEVs:   Help stakeholders understand the relative market shares of BEVs and PHEVs, offering insight into the dominance of different EV technologies.

-4.Monitor Industry Performance: Empower decision-makers to assess the market dynamics and identify opportunities for further development in the EV sector.
++ Monitor Industry Performance:   Empower decision-makers to assess the market dynamics and identify opportunities for further development in the EV sector.

 # Process: